gvanastasov/aoc-engine/README.md

 # Advent of Code (AOC) Engine
-A simple engine for running automation on fetching, solving and publishing [Advent of Code](https://adventofcode.com/).
+A simple engine for running automation on fetching, testing and posting answers in [Advent of Code](https://adventofcode.com/).

 ## Getting Started
 1. Access AOC